 Keep the area around your plants free of weeds.
 Weeds compete with surrounding plants for food, water and light.
-Walk around the garden periodically and pull weeds, including the roots, as soon as you
+Walk around the garden periodically and pull weeds, including the roots, as soon as you see them.

+Pruning improves the quantity and quality of the blooms.
 Remove spent blossoms to promote continuous flowering by pinching or cutting off the blossoms as they fade.